 A customer-centric focus in a time of rapidly changing consumer behavior

 Patient-centricity is more central than ever before as companies try to figure out how to connect with consumers and healthcare providers (HCPs) in today’s digital world.
 In a market of empowered consumers, every touchpoint is important.
-It’s no surprise then that a Deloitte survey showed that 80% of pharma and medtech leaders cited changes in consumer attitudes and behavior as an issue that will have the greatest impact on their company.

-A burgeoning digital health toolkit enables connection
+A burgeoning digital health toolkit that enables connection

 Even before the pandemic, 80% of internet-connected adults were using digital health tools, according to RockHealth.
 Then in 2020, more than 90,000 digital health apps were introduced, with tremendous growth in apps focused on single health conditions—with mental health, diabetes, and cardiovascular health at the top of the list.
+And the growth shows no signs of slowing, with revenue in the digital fitness and wellbeing apps segment projected to reach more than US$28B in 2023.

 The market is also booming for wearable devices like blood pressure, blood sugar, and ECG monitors, wellness trackers, and biosensors—supporting a connected health model of care in which services and interventions are designed around a patient’s needs.
 The rapid adoption of digital health technology continues to break down silos in patient care and foster greater transparency.